 The size of the header is it a part of the equation?
 If it is not considered part of the content.

-Browser Size.
-This Google's tool provides a measure of what is "above the fold " for a web page.
+The site Browsersize from Google (now closed) provided a measure of what is "above the fold " for a web page.

 Announcement in Inside Search.

 And whose home page is filled with advertising.
 A new algorithm is added to detect and exclude them from results.
 This is part of a dozen measures announced for the month of November, includind also ones about the freshness of content, to promote the most recent pages.

 Sites related to a product, a person, when identified as official sites (made by the brand owner itself), will now receive a preferential treatment in ranking, according to a modification of the algorithm announced November 14, 2011.